Certified Spray Foam Insulation Applicators Certified Poly Urea Coatings Applicators

 SERVICES WE PROVIDE

-Airborne Coatings was established by Jon Cramer to honour his friend, mentor and frequent business partner, Ray Sheppard.
-Ray founded Airborne Insulation Ltd. in 2007, developing it into a successful business with a strong business ethic.
+Airborne Coatings was established by Jon Cramer and developed into a successful business with strong business ethic.

-Apart of the company focus was also the application of poly urea protective coating products as well as spray foam insulation.
-Jon and Ray identified and recognized the great potential to substantially grow the poly urea product line into industries that needed a long term protective coating application.
+A part of the company focus was also the application of poly urea protective coating products as well as spray foam insulation.
+Jon identified and recognized the great potential to substantially grow the poly urea product line into industries that needed a long term protective coating application.

-To Honour Ray, Jon has established Airborne Coatings to follow the goals of growth and strong business ethic they developed while working together.
+Jon established Airborne Coatings to follow the goals of growth and strong business ethic.
 The goals apply to the Poly Urea Protective Coating applications and also to the Spray Foam Insulation application fields.

 In order to do this Jon attended Poly Urea University in Houston, Texas to attain certification in the application of poly urea products.
 He also is trained by Premium Spray Products as a certified applicator of spray foam insulation.